Myths of Nuclear Graphite in World War II, with Original Translations: Comparative History of Graphite Experiments

-In early January 1941, Fermi promptly ashed an AGS sample, only to measure only roughly one-third of the capture measured by MacPherson (0.53 mb vs. 1.22 mb of capture by impurities), identical to Bothe and Jensen's observation that same month \citep{szilard41-01-09}.
+Szilard first wanted 4 short tons of the purest graphite to figure out the elemental carbon capture cross section, but apparently, no single customer in America had ever ordered graphite in such great quantities before \cite{ncc39-07-06}.
+In 1939, from National Carbon, Szilard obtained electrode-grade 2301 graphite powder with as little as 0.02\% ash, but only their AGS graphite plates with ash content up to 0.1\% could be provided on the order of several tons.
+From U.S. Graphite, he received DCC Graphitar with reported ash content of 0.07\% and being vanadium-free.
+All of these graphites were made from petroleum coke~\cite{szilard40-12-11,szilard41-02-20}; by January 1940, the National Bureau of Standards measured the AGS and DCC to have 0.075\% and 0.053\% ash by mass, respectively, after proper dehydration~\cite{nbs40-01-05}.

+In April 1940 at Columbia, H. L. Anderson and Fermi determined the thermal capture in pure carbon to be 3.0~mb using 4 short tons of either AGS or DCC~\cite{a21anderson}.
+DCC graphite was likely used, as it had the lower ash content measured by the NBS, and several tons had been sent by USG in March~\cite{usg40-03-01}.
+This aligns with Fermi's recollection of unwrapping newly-arrived graphite just prior to the experiment and M. D. Whitaker's account that USG's graphite was used in the ``early'' Columbia experiment~\cite{c133whitaker}.
+Anderson and Fermi only considered water vapor or nitrogen (air) gaps in the atomic sheets of graphite to be possible impurities, so it is very likely Fermi got such an optimistic value from commercial graphite due to the errors in his experimental design described in Appendix~\ref{s:2-error}.
+A repetition of this measurement at the Met Lab in 1942 yielded a slightly more reasonable result of 4.9~mb~\cite{cp257}.

+Szilard must have also purchased some graphite from the Speer Carbon Company by late 1940, as he sent a few pounds of it to NBS to be ashed and to National Carbon to be spectroscopically measured for impurities~\cite{szilard40-12-18,nbs41-01-27}.
+In December 1940, National Carbon physicist Herbert MacPherson\footnote{Unbeknownst to Szilard, MacPherson had completed physics doctorate at Berkeley in 1936 and been up-to-date on nuclear moderation and boron's high neutron capture, so the role of this graphite ``aroused speculation within National Carbon''~\cite{weinberg94}.} reported 0.78~ppm boron content by weight, with ash content between 0.045\% to 0.06\% \cite{ncc40-12-23}.
+Both MacPherson and Szilard surmised ``no chance'' of cadmium impurities for being too volatile to remain after graphitization, and followup measurements by MacPherson found none~\cite{szilard40-12-28, ncc40-12-30, ncc41-01-08}.

+In the first few days of January 1941, Fermi personally measured capture in Speer graphite's ash to verify MacPherson's boron measurements.
+Much to his surprise, Fermi observed less than half of the capture reported by MacPherson (0.53~mb vs. 1.22~mb)~\cite{szilard41-01-09}.
+Just two weeks later, Bothe and Jensen conducted the exact same experiment with similar results.
 The missing boron stumped the Columbia team.
 Szilard proposed to MacPherson on January 17: